nonplayer/hammercrawl/hc_core_player_2_creation.md

 * **Gear Restrictions:** Fighters can use all weapons, shields, and armour.
 * **Bonus Languages:** None

-**Combat Superiority:** Fighters have a bonus attack die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
-When attacking, a Fighter declares their target(s) and then rolls all of their attack dice, but only one damage die.
+**Combat Superiority:** Fighters have a bonus Combat Die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
+When attacking, a Fighter declares their target(s) and then rolls all of their Combat Dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Not Today!:** At first level and each level after, the Fighter gains a single use of "Not Today!"
 When a Fighter would take damage (from any source) that would reduce their Hit Points from positive to Zero or below, they can spend a use to negate all of the damage from that attack.
 These uses accumulate with each level, but each use is permanently lost upon spending.

 **Primary Tank:** When leveling up, Fighters reroll their Hit Points twice, and keep the best result.

-**Shield-Trained:** Fighters can use a Shield Bash with any one of their successful attack dice.
+**Shield-Trained:** Fighters can use a Shield Bash with any one of their successful Combat Dice.
 After a bash, the Fighter loses the shield's Defense bonus until the start of their next turn in combat.

 **Two-Hander:** When using a two-handed weapon, Fighters roll an *extra* damage die with their attacks, applying the result to all attacks that hit.